pibytwo/Deep-Learning-environment-with-PyTorch-1.5.0/README.md

-# python_with_pytorch
-Custom environment for DL using PyTorch 1.5.0 and Python 3.6.9 (with GPU support)
+# Custom environment for DL using PyTorch 1.5.0 and Python 3.6.9 (with GPU support)

 docker image --> docker pull pibytwo/python_with_pytorch:0.1